-1.1 The designated State unit (DSU) eligible to submit the State Plan for Independent Living (SPIL or the plan) and authorized under State law to perform the functions of the State under the State Independent Living Services (SILS) and Centers for Independent Living (CIL) programs.

-The designated State unit (DSU) eligible to submit the State Plan for Independent Living (SPIL or the plan) and authorized under State law to perform the functions of the State under the State Independent Living Services (SILS) and Centers for Independent Living (CIL) programs is Missouri Division of Vocational Rehabilitation.
-34 CFR 76.104(a)(1) and (2); 34 CFR 364.22(a)

-1.2 The separate State agency eligible to submit the plan and authorized under State law to provide vocational rehabilitation (VR) services to individuals who are blind.

-The separate State agency eligible to submit the plan and authorized under State law to provide vocational rehabilitation (VR) services to individuals who are blind is Missouri Rehabilitation Services for the Blind. $34 \ CFR \ 76.104(a)(1) \ and (2); \ 34 \ CFR \ 364.20(d) \ and \ 364.22(c)$

-1.3 The Statewide Independent Living Council (SILC) that meets the requirements of section 705 of the Act and is authorized to perform the functions outlined in section 705(c) of the Act in the State.

-The Statewide Independent Living Council (SILC) that meets the requirements of section 705 of the Act and is authorized to perform the functions outlined in section 705(c) of the Act in the State is the Missouri Statewide Independent Living Council.
-34 CFR 364.21(a)

-1.4 The DSU and, if applicable, the separate State agency authorized to provide VR services to individuals who are blind, and the SILC are authorized to jointly develop, sign and submit this SPIL on behalf of the State, and have adopted or otherwise formally approved the SPIL.

-The DSU and the separate State agency authorized to provide VR services to individuals who are blind, and the SILC are authorized to jointly develop, sign and submit this SPIL on behalf of the State, and have adopted or otherwise formally approved the SPIL.
-34 CFR 76.104(a)(7); 34 CFR 364.20(c) and (d)

-1.5 The DSU, and, if applicable, the separate State agency authorized to provide VR services to individuals who are blind, may legally carry out each provision of the plan and will comply with all applicable Federal statutes and regulations in effect with respect to the three-year period it receives funding under the SPIL.

-The DSU and the separate State agency authorized to provide VR services to individuals who are blind, may legally carry out each provision of the plan and will comply with all applicable Federal statutes and regulations in effect with respect to the three-year period it receives funding under the SPIL.
-34 CFR 76.104; 34 CFR 80.11(c)

-1.6 The SPIL is the basis for State operation and administration of the program.
+- 1.1 The designated State unit (DSU) eligible to submit the State Plan for Independent Living (SPIL or the plan) and authorized under State law to perform the functions of the State under the State Independent Living Services (SILS) and Centers for Independent Living (CIL) programs is Office of Adult Learning and Rehabilitation Services (OALRS).
+34 CFR 76.104(a)(1) and (2); 34 CFR 364.22(a) - 1.2 The separate State agency eligible to submit the plan and authorized under State law to provide vocational rehabilitation (VR) services to individuals who are blind is Missouri Rehabilitation Services For The Blind.
+34 CFR 76.104(a)(1) and (2); 34 CFR 364.20(d) and 364.22(c) - 1.3 The Statewide Independent Living Council (SILC) that meets the requirements of section 705 of the Act and is authorized to perform the functions outlined in section 705(c) of the Act in the State is the Missouri Statewide Independent Living Council (MOSILC).
+34 CFR 364.21(a) - 1.4 The DSU and, if applicable, the separate State agency authorized to provide VR services to individuals who are blind, and the SILC are authorized to jointly develop, sign and submit this SPIL on behalf of the State, and have adopted or otherwise formally approved the SPIL.
+34 CFR 76.104(a)(7); 34 CFR 364.20(c) and (d) - 1.5 The DSU, and, if applicable, the separate State agency authorized to provide VR services to individuals who are blind, may legally carry out each provision of the plan and will comply with all applicable Federal statutes and regulations in effect with respect to the three-year period it receives funding under the SPIL.
+34 CFR 76.104; 34 CFR 80.11(c) - 1.6 The SPIL is the basis for State operation and administration of the program.
 All provisions of the SPIL are consistent with State law.

-The SPIL is the basis for State operation and administration of the program.
-All provisions of the SPIL plan are consistent with State law.
-34 CFR 76.104(a)(4) and (8)

-1.7 The representative of the DSU and, if applicable, of the separate State agency authorized to provide VR services to individuals who are blind, who has the authority under State law to receive, hold, and disburse Federal funds made available under the SPIL and to submit the SPIL jointly with the SILC chairperson is:

-The representative(s) of the DSU and the separate State agency authorized to provide VR services to individuals who are blind, who has/have the authority under State law to receive, hold, and disburse Federal funds made available under the SPIL and to submit the SPIL jointly with the SILC chairperson is/are: Dr. C. Jeanne Loyd, DVR Assistant Commissioner and Mr. Mark Laird, RSB Deputy Director.
+34 CFR 76.104(a)(4) and (8) - 1.7 The representative of the DSU and, if applicable, of the separate State agency authorized to provide VR services to individuals who are blind, who has the authority under State law to receive, hold, and disburse Federal funds made available under the SPIL and to submit the SPIL jointly with the SILC chairperson is C. Jeanne Loyd, Assistant Commissioner OALRS and Mark Laird, Deputy Director, RSB.
 34 CFR 76.104(a)(5) and (6)